kyranet/veza/PROTOCOL.md

                 └────────┘
 ```

+> `CS` and `SC` refer to `ClientSocket` and `ServerClient`, respectively.

 ## Communication

 Veza uses binary-encoded messages to communicate between all sockets, to do so, it uses [Binary Term Format][binarytf]
-to encode messages into binary before sending them, and all the communication happens in `ClientSocket` and in
+to encode messages before sending them, and all the communication happens in `ClientSocket` and in `ServerClient`
-`ServerClient` exclusively, since they define a socket connection.
+exclusively, since they define a socket connection.

 Each socket is a [duplex][] connection, so they have both a message sender and a receiver.
 The composition of messages
 using the Veza protocol is the following: